yy/dviz-course/m14-networks-and-interactive/lab.md

 For Gephi users:
 * Load the network into Gephi as an undirected graph
-* Use a force-directed layout to obtain a good layout
+* Use a force-directed layout to obtain a good layout (also play with other layouts)
 * Find communities (modules) and color nodes based on the communities
 * Tweak various visual encodings to obtain a good visualization
 * Export to a PDF or a PNG file